 Social distancing policies has swept the nation in the past few weeks as we try to stem the rate of infections.
 But how do you define social distancing, why does it work, and how long can we expect to social distance?
-Though it disrupts our lives, friendships and potentially has mental health impacts, social distancing is a crucial step in flattening the pandemic curve.
+Though it disrupts our lives, friendships and potentially has mental health impacts, social distancing is a crucial step in flattening the curve.
 Here’s what you need to know about isolation guidelines.

 10 Examples of Social Distancing